Table of Contents

 PROGRAM USES

 - Yes, you can have up to two (2) rental units.
 However, the rent must be affordable and in compliance with the Fair Market Rent in the USVI as determined by the United States Department of Housing and Urban Development (HUD).
+The homeowner(s) must occupy the larger of the units.

 https://www.huduser.gov/portal/datasets/fmr/fmrs/FY2023_code/select_Geography.odn